The Chant of Jimmie Blacksmith

 The Chant of Jimmie Blacksmith is a 1972 Booker Prize-nominated Australian novel by Thomas Keneally, and a 1978 Australian film of the same name directed by Fred Schepisi.
 The novel is based on the life of bushranger Jimmy Governor, the subject of an earlier book by Frank Clune.

 Story outline

 The Chant of Jimmie Blacksmith is set in 19th century New South Wales and tells the ultimately tragic story of Jimmie, an Aboriginal man caught between his family and culture and white settler colonialism.

-The story is written from the perspective of Jimmy Blacksmith, an Indigenous Australian man on a mission of revenge.
+The story is written from the perspective of Jimmie Blacksmith, an Indigenous Australian man on a mission of revenge.
 The story is a fictionalised retelling of the life of the infamous Indigenous bushranger Jimmy Governor.

 Keneally has said that were he to write the novel today he would not write 'from within a black consciousness'.